awie3di/docs/articles/quickstart/native/android/_includes/_login.md

 </manifest>
 ```

-There are many options to customize the authentication using the `WebAuthProvider` builder.
-Make sure to check them [here](/libraries/auth0-android#implementing-web-based-auth).
+There are many options to customize the authentication with the `WebAuthProvider` builder.
+Read about them in the [Auth0 SDK for Android](/libraries/auth0-android#implementing-web-based-auth) documentation.
 <div class="phone-mockup">
   <img src="/media/articles/native-platforms/android/login-android.png" alt="Mobile example screenshot" />
 </div>